 The most common applications are muscle strains, ligament sprains, tendinopathies, cartilage tears bursitis and other injuries to the musculoskeletal system.
 Whether it’s a sports injury, overuse condition, or an accident, the goal of treatment is to accelerate the healing process and decrease symptoms which allows the clinician to initiate manual and exercise therapies much sooner.

-One of the earliest known indications is wound healing since light can easily penetrate the wound bed.
-BIOFLEX has proven to accelerate surgical wound healing, dermal ulcers including diabetic lesions and those secondary to compression and all other recalcitrant wounds.
-This approach results in increased angiogenesis, neovascularization, collagen secretion and decreased inflammatory exudate and provides epithelization of the wound, improved arterial perfusion and, regeneration of the local and regional tissues.
+BIOFLEX Laser Therapy has been proven to accelerate surgical wound healing, dermal ulcers, diabetic lesions and all other recalcitrant wounds.
+This results in increased angiogenesis, neovascularization, collagen secretion and decreased inflammatory exudate and provides epithelization of the wound, improved arterial perfusion and, regeneration of the local and regional tissues.

 Chronic progressive forms of joint degeneration can be effectively managed with BIOFLEX Laser Therapy.
-All of the arthritides from early to late stages will respond to treatment resulting in decreased pain, inflammation, stiffness and edema as well as improved function, range of motion and activities of daily living.
-The goal is to help better manage patients with chronic progressive arthritis.
+All of the arthritides from early to late stages will respond to treatment resulting in decreased pain, inflammation, stiffness and edema.
 Research has even shown repair and regeneration of eroded hyaline cartilage when exposed to Laser Therapy.